James Cooke became the first British male to win gold at the modern pentathlon World Championships in 25 years in 2018.

 The Cheltenham Olympian was sat in third place going into the final 3km cross country event, but he managed to pip Frenchman Valentin Prades to the line by 0.03 seconds in Mexico.

-The success was long in the making for the Bath based athlete who established himself as one of the country’s finest modern pentathletes after winning the World Junior Championships in Argentina in 2011 – setting a pentathlon 200m freestyle world record in the process.
+The success was long in the making for the Bath based athlete who established himself as one of the country’s finest modern pentathletes after winning the World Junior Championships in Argentina in 2011.

 At Rio 2016, Cooke finished 14th in the men's event, four places behind teammate Joe Choong.